dfaunce/dfCheckbox/README.md

 ```

 ## Advanced Usage
-Assume we want to create a checkbox element that is
+Assume we want to create a checkbox element that:
-  - Large
+  - Is Large
   - Turns Red when OFF and Green when ON  *(The classes must define the correct styles in your stylesheet)*
-  - Override the title of the label
+  - Overrides the title of the label

 ```
 const $chk = document.getElementById("mycheckbox");